Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

 Early in the morning, we'll visit the Muktinath Temple.
-We will go to Tatopani by local bus after our spiritual experience at Muktinath Temple.
+We will take a local bus to Tatopani after our spiritual experience at Muktinath Temple.
 The drive will take us past some of the deepest gorges on earth.
 The dry highlands will transform into lush forests as we travel through them.
+When we arrive in Tatopani, known for its natural hot springs, we'll enjoy a dip in the calming waters.
+The hot springs are well known for treating skin conditions.
+It's the ideal place to relax and recharge after our tough hike over the Thorong La Pass.

 Altitude: 1190 m